mchorse/reads/content/blockbuster-changelog.md

 This patch update is quite massive in comparison to two previous patches.
 This update adds body part system, image morphs, a new Aperture integration, URL textures, few miscellaneous tweaks and lots of bug/crash fixes.

 **Compatible** with McLib `1.0`, Metamorph `1.1.7` and Aperture `1.2`.
-It doesn't mean that future versions of Metamorph and Aperture would be incompatible, but older versions are most likely incompatible.
+It doesn't mean that future versions of McLib, Metamorph and Aperture would be incompatible, but older versions are most likely incompatible.

 <?php echo youtube('sWlh0LUvvMc', $domain) ?>